ssvlabs/ssv/docs/specs/NETWORKING.md

 In addition, a larger group of operators provides:
 - redundancy of decided messages across multiple nodes
 - better security for subnets as more nodes will validate messages and can score bad/malicious nodes that will be pruned accordingly.

+Global/main topic is not needed in this solution and therefore will be reduced.

 **Validators Mapping**